Raav-Paul/taiwanese-credit-risk-analysis/data/README.md

 This folder contains:
 - Raw dataset
-- Data transformation scripts

-Note: The dataset is sourced from the UCI Taiwanese Credit Card Default dataset.
+Note: The dataset is sourced from the [UCI Taiwanese Credit Card Default dataset](https://archive.ics.uci.edu/dataset/350/default+of+credit+card+clients).